 It is true that Porto’s cuisine is as incredible as the various attractions and history that the city boasts.
-One cannot truly have experienced this Portuguese city without first having tasted the mouthwatering dishes and wines that the city prides itself on.
+One cannot truly experience this Portuguese city without first tasting the mouthwatering dishes and wines that the city prides itself on.

 To properly kick-start the weekend, pay a visit to the famous Zenith – Brunch & Cocktails Bar.
 This industrial-chic restaurant offers a variety of gourmet breakfast and brunch options, from wild fruit and Oreo-filled pancakes to detox smoothie bowls and an assortment of egg dishes.

-With its Instagram-worthy plates and specialty coffees not exceeding 9 EUR, the crowds at Zenith may be a bit overwhelming, so get there early to experience what the hype is about.
+With its affordable Instagram-worthy plates and specialty coffees, the crowds at Zenith may be a bit overwhelming, so get there early to experience what the hype is about.

 While traveling in a new city, with so many attractions and historical sites awaiting, some may not find it preferable to stop mid-day for a three-course meal.
-A Sandeira, however, is the ideal restaurant destination for a cozy pit stop, featuring cheap yet mouthwatering gourmet sandwiches.
+A Sandeira, however, is the ideal restaurant destination for a cozy pit stop, featuring cheap yet mouthwatering gourmet sandwiches and salads.

-Their incredibly fresh sandwiches and invigorating beverages are only 6 EUR for lunch Monday through Friday and are perfectly paired with their freshly cooked, seasoned French fries.
+Their incredibly fresh sandwiches and invigorating beverages are only 4,9 EUR and are perfectly paired with their freshly cooked, seasoned French fries.
 Located directly in the city center, visitors do not need to worry about taking too long to locate this amazing restaurant for a quick, cheap, and delicious bite to eat while exploring the city.

 To properly top off one’s dining experience in Porto, Taberna dos Mercadores is a must for those interested in indulging in the world-class seafood that Porto is known for.
 Although known for its signature açorda de marisco seafood stew, this intimate restaurant also prides itself in fabulous country cuisine, including lamb and local beef.
 These dishes are paired with only the best quality local wines, creating an unforgettable dining experience for all to end their weekend on.